LeptoFlare/LeptoBot/README.md

 # `LeptoBot`
-> A simple bot for LeptoServer
+> A simple bot for the LeptoServer

 ![Tags][tag-image]